Schepp/schepp.dev/posts/turning-css-carousels-into-a-theme-switcher.md

 If light mode shows a sunny spring landscape… could dark mode show the same scene at night?

-With a handful of color tweaks and quite a lot of CSS filters I created a nighttime variant that still reads as the same place - just under moonlight.
-That continuity felt important.
+With a handful of color tweaks and quite a lot of CSS filters, I created a nighttime variant that still reads as the same place - just under moonlight.

 ![A nighttime illustration with rolling hills, silhouetted trees, and a large glowing moon in a deep blue sky.
 Decorative drop caps begin the paragraphs.](/img/theme-dark.png)

-Initially this was wired up through the usual `prefers-color-scheme` media query.
+Initially, this was wired up through the usual `prefers-color-scheme` media query.
 Done.
 Ship it.

 Except… it felt very much… buried.